 Current opportunities in the lab:

 Dr. Jalili is currently accepting Masters students.
-He is also accepting volunteer summer students for 2016.
 Please contact Dr. Jalili with inquiries.